Volkswagen Chattanooga recognized for Environmental Excellence

 Adjacent to the 88 acres of wetlands is the 33-acre Volkswagen Chattanooga Solar Park.
 The park contains 33,600 solar modules which produce 13.1 gigawatt hours of electricity annually.
 The electricity from the solar park meets more than 12 percent of the plant energy requirements during full production and 100 percent during non-production periods.

 In 2011, Volkswagen’s Chattanooga manufacturing plant received a platinum certification from the U.S. Green Building Council’s (USGBC) Leadership in Energy and Environmental Design (LEED®) green building certification program.
-The facility is the first and only automotive manufacturing plant in the world to receive the USGBC’s Platinum certification.
+The facility was the first automotive manufacturing plant in the world to receive the USGBC’s Platinum certification.

 Volkswagen strives to maximize gains in energy conservation while balancing manufacturing operation energy requirements.
 Electric motors used in manufacturing require high energy costs, however Volkswagen uses high-efficiency motors saving up to three million kwh annually.
 In addition, Volkswagen installed T5 lightbulbs throughout the facility that save approximately 1.15 million kilowatts a year, or enough energy to supply 280 households.